Numerical simulation of type II primordial black hole formation: PBH mass

+To construct a specific initial profile that can be compared with the former Gaussian profile as Eq.~\eqref{eq:Gprofile} and Fig.~\ref{fig:InitialGaussianProfile}, let us try to utilize the three-zone profile as a reference, an extension of the model used in Ref.~\cite{PhysRevD.83.124025}.
 Let us consider the closed FLRW region for the initial overdense region to realize a situation similar to the schematic conformal diagram.
 Then, as is shown in the Appendix~\ref{sec:zeta_KHW_derivation}, under the boundary condition $\zeta=0$ at the surface of the overdense region, we obtain the following form of $\zeta(r)$:

 where $k^{-1}$ is the comoving radius of $S^3$ associated with the closed FLRW and $0<\chi_a\leq \pi /k$ describes the radial coordinate of the edge of the closed FLRW region.
-Although this expression is relevant for the region $r\leq r_a$, we simply extend this expression in the region $r>r_a$, and to realize the condition $\zeta(L)=0$, we use the following specific functional form of $\zeta(r)$:
+Although this expression is relevant for the region $r\leq r_a$, this functional form cannot be directly used as the initial profile for our numerical simulation.
+This is because, in our simulation, we suppose that the initial profile is continuously connected to the flat FLRW background, namely, $\zeta(r)$ should vanish for $r>L$.
+To realize this condition, first, we simply extend the expression \eqref{eq:cFLRWprofile} to the region $r>r_a$, and use the following specific functional form of $\zeta(r)$ for the initial condition of our simulation: